Team leaders

 Major problems?

-• Watch the time and try to keep things moving.
+• Exercise time is limited, watch the time and keep things moving.

 • If some debugging takes to long, it’s reasonable to describe the problem in the collaborative document.
 An expert helper may have seen the problem before.